be9em0t/Crawl_Cat/README.md

+# Name
+crawl-cat.py

 # Crawl-cat Crawl4Ai-based documentation extractor
-Documentation extraction crawler that uses crawl4ai, LLM capability to analyze schema and select elements, then use DOM selectors for actual content extraction.
+Documentation extraction crawler that uses crawl4ai CLI, LLM capability to analyze schema and select elements, then use DOM selectors for actual content extraction.

 # Prerequisites
-- pyenv (optional but recommended) to match the project's Python version (see `.python-version` if present)
+- pyenv to match the project's Python version (see `.python-version` if present)
 - Python 3.11+ (the project was tested with pyenv Python 3.13.x)
-- An OpenAI API key stored in a `.env` file at the project root as `OPENAI_API_KEY=sk-...`
+- An API keys stored in a `.env` file at the project root
 - Crawl4Ai installed and verified.

 ## Verify Crawl4ai install: